MitrahSoft/preside-theme-arcana/README.md

 ### CommandBox (box.json) method

-From the root of your application, type the following command:
+From the extension folder of your application, type the following command:

     box install MitrahSoft/preside-theme-arcana